There is no harder journey…Duet is here for you.

 Duet offers trainings throughout the year for anyone interested in becoming a facilitator.
 We also promote the various locations where series are being held for anyone interested in participating.

-To find a “Finding Meaning and Hope” video discussion series near you view the calendar or to learn how to become a trained facilitator, give us a call at (602) 274-5022.
+To find a “Finding Meaning and Hope” video discussion series near you, view 2019 Winter Finding Meaning and Hope Locations or view the calendar for details.
+To learn how to become a trained facilitator, give us a call at (602) 274-5022.

 "I am a Family Caregiver" Traveling Photo Exhibit